HollowMan6/CS-E4160/A4/README.md

 LUKS supports various encryption algorithms and key sizes, as well as the ability to use multiple keys for a single encrypted volume.
 It also includes features such as key slot management and passphrase quality checking.

 ### 3.4 What is this kind of encryption method (creating a filesystem into a large random file, and storing a password protected decryption key with it) good for?
 What strengths and weaknesses does it have?
-The encryption method you are describing is known as a container-based encryption or file-based encryption.
+This encryption method is known as a container-based encryption or file-based encryption.
 This technique involves creating a virtual encrypted container, which is essentially a large file that acts as a filesystem.
 The container is encrypted with a password, and all data stored within the container is also encrypted.

 One of the main advantages of container-based encryption is that it provides an additional layer of security for sensitive data.
 By storing data within an encrypted container, even if an attacker gains access to the underlying file system or storage device, they will not be able to access the encrypted data without the password.
 This technique is commonly used for encrypting sensitive files, such as financial records or personal documents, that need to be stored on a local storage device.